Optional Group Critical Illness Insurance in Canada

 Optional group critical illness insurance delivers mutual advantages to employers and their staff.

-Optional group critical illness insurance provides a valuable supplement to employer-provided benefits packages.
-Employees gain affordable access to lump-sum payouts to help them financially recover from severe illnesses without needing medical underwriting.
+Optional group critical illness insurance helps employees financially recover from severe illnesses without needing medical underwriting.

 By learning about all aspects of optional group critical illness insurance outlined here, employers can make informed decisions about making this important coverage available and educate employees on how it supports their financial well-being.